Ricky Steamboat

-Richard Henry Blood Sr. (born February 28, 1953), better known by his ring name Ricky "The Dragon" Steamboat, is an American retired professional wrestler best known for his work with the American Wrestling Association (AWA), Jim Crockett Promotions (JCP), World Championship Wrestling (WCW) and the World Wrestling Federation (WWF, now WWE).
-Steamboat is often regarded as one of the best professional wrestlers of all time.
+Richard Henry Blood Sr. (born February 28, 1953), better known by his ring name Ricky "the Dragon" Steamboat, is an American retired professional wrestler currently signed to All Elite Wrestling (AEW).
+He is best known for his work with the American Wrestling Association (AWA), Jim Crockett Promotions (JCP), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF, now WWE).
+Steamboat is regarded as one of the greatest and most influential professional wrestlers of all time.

-In JCP and WCW, he was a one-time NWA World Heavyweight Champion, a four-time United States Heavyweight Champion, a four-time World Television Champion, a twelve-time World Tag Team Champion (eight-time under the WCW banner, one-time (though unofficial) under the NWA banner and three-time under the Mid-Atlantic banner) and a two-time Mid-Atlantic Heavyweight Champion.
+In JCP and WCW, he was a one-time NWA World Heavyweight Champion, a four-time United States Heavyweight Champion, a four-time World Television Champion, a 12-time World Tag Team Champion (eight under the WCW banner, one (though unofficial) under the NWA banner, and three under the Mid-Atlantic banner), and a two-time Mid-Atlantic Heavyweight Champion.
 In the WWF/E, Steamboat was a one-time Intercontinental Heavyweight Champion and was inducted into the WWE Hall of Fame in 2009.

 Early life

-Of Japanese American descent, Blood sr was born in West Point, New York on February 28, 1953.
-He went to high school in New York and graduated in 1971 from Boca Ciega High School in Gulfport, Florida, where he was on the school wrestling team.
-He was a two-time New York State wrestling qualifier and a Florida state champion.
+Richard Henry Blood born on February 28, 1953 in West Point, New York, to a Japanese American mother and a white father.
+He went to high school first in New York and later graduated in 1971 from Boca Ciega High School in Gulfport, Florida, where he was on the amateur wrestling team.
+He was a two-time New York state qualifier and a Florida state champion.

 Professional wrestling career

 American Wrestling Association (1976)

-Blood debuted in 1976 as a babyface in the American Wrestling Association (AWA) under his real name "Rick Blood".
+Blood was trained to wrestle by Verne Gagne and The Iron Sheik.
+He debuted in March 1976 as a babyface in Gagne's Minneapolis, Minnesota–based American Wrestling Association (AWA), wrestling as "Rick Blood".
+His early opponents included Scott Irwin, Buck Zumhofe, Mad Dog Vachon, and Blackjack Lanza.
+In May 1976, he took part in a two ring, $50,000 battle royal that was won by Mad Dog Vachon and Larry Hennig.
+He left the AWA later that month to join Championship Wrestling from Florida.

 Championship Wrestling from Florida (1976–1977)

-He went from the AWA to Championship Wrestling from Florida (CWF).
-Before his debut at CWF, Eddie Graham gave him the ring name "Ricky Steamboat" based on his resemblance to Hawaiian wrestler Sammy Steamboat.
+Before Blood's debut in Championship Wrestling from Florida, Eddie Graham gave him the ring name "Ricky Steamboat" based on his resemblance to Hawaiian wrestler Sammy Steamboat.
 According to Steamboat, Graham thought "Rick Blood" was a good name for a heel, but not a face.